-Thanks to your support our previous board, the StereoPi v1, was brought to life.
+Thanks to your support, our previous board, the StereoPi v1, was brought to life.
+StereoPi v1 helps thousands of makers to do their first steps in stereoscopic photo, video, VR experiments, and run a lot of exciting robotics experiments.
 Today we are thrilled to introduce an updated version!

 With the new SoC module from Broadcom, you have up to twice the speed in your OpenCV Computer Vision and DNN applications!
 And the fast DDR4 memory will add more speed to your memory-intensive applications (e.g. video capture and processing)

 Fast two-band Wi-Fi!
 No more USB dongle – you have a tested solution with brilliant drivers.
 Hey, drone makers!
 Did you know you can use an external antenna now?
 This is a big deal for your long-range FPV solutions (like WiFibroadcast, OpenHD, etc.)!
 Ah, and maybe WiFi boosters… You know what we mean, right? ☺

 Using the new CM4 wireless management features, you can physically power down your WiFi or Bluetooth through the software!
 Thanks to multifunctional GPIOs, introduced with the CM4, you can both power on/ off onboard wireless devices, and indicate their status by LED.

 Thanks to the dedicated 1Gbit ethernet on the new Compute Module 4, there is no more compromise between the USB speed and Ethernet bandwidth!

 All your project ideas for Bluetooth remote control can come true!